brycehowitson/SSML-prosody-library/README.md

 # SSML-prosody-library
 ## A collection of pre-built speech synthesis settings used to convey emotion.

-Pre created prosody settings (Volume, Pitch, Rate) matched to theatrical voice descriptors, including terms like these:
+Prosody "presets" (Volume, Pitch, Rate) matched to theatrical voice descriptors, including terms like these:

 - grumble
 - ambivalent